(The ad below will not display on your printed page)

 1Mash beans in a large bowl with chili powder and cumin until almost smooth.
 Add cheese, tomatoes, scallions, jalapeños and cilantro; stir to combine.

 2Spread about ½ cup of the filling on the bottom third of each tortilla and top with about ¼ cup rice.
 Roll up snugly, tucking in the ends as you go.
-Wrap each burrito in foil.
+If serving immediately, transfer to a microwave-safe plate, cover with a paper towel and microwave on High until steaming hot, 1 to 2 minutes.
+If freezing, wrap each burrito in foil.
 Freeze for up to 3 months.

 3To heat: Remove a burrito from the foil and place on a microwave-safe plate.
 Cover with a paper towel and microwave on High until steaming hot, 1½ to 2½ minutes.